LoGoColor: Local-Global 3D Colorization for 360{\deg} Scenes: Related Work

-Parallel studies aim to translate single-channel modalities, such as thermal into visible spectra.
-Early cross-modal mappings~\cite{wang2020crossmodality} learn direct transformations between thermal and RGB domains, while later GAN- and diffusion-based approaches~\cite{kuang2021thermalcolorization,gopalakrishnan2022t2vddpm} generate visually plausible single-view results but still lacks multi-view color coherence.
-In contrast, our method colorizes multi-view single-channel inputs—grayscale, thermal, or NIR—to reconstruct consistent and realistic 3D color scenes, providing a unified framework for multi-view colorization in 3D.

-\subsection{3D colorization}
+\subsubsection{3D colorization.}

 3D colorization has been extensively studied for point clouds acquired from LiDAR or Time-of-Flight cameras, which inherently lack color information~\cite{liu2019pccn, cao2018point, shinohara2021point2color,gao2023scene}.
 Recently, there have been attempts to colorize 3D reconstructions derived from grayscale images.
 Notable works include ColorNeRF~\cite{colornerf}, which integrates colorization into NeRF by training on image patches processed by an image colorization model, and ChromaDistill~\cite{chromadistill}, which distills chromatic information from pre-generated 2D color views into a Plenoxel representation.
 However, these methods achieve multi-view consistency primarily by averaging the outputs of 2D image models.
-In contrast, we propose a Local-Global approach that achieves consistency without averaging, by generating a set of consistently colorized training views, thereby preserving the scene color diversity.
+To address this limitation, a concurrent work, Color3D~\cite{color3d}, fine-tunes a personalized colorizer on a single reference view to propagate consistent colors.
+Unlike relying on a single view, we propose a Local-Global approach that mitigates this averaging effect by generating a set of consistently colorized training views, thereby preserving the scene color diversity.